Ahmad Vahidi

-Ahmad Shahcheraghi (احمد شاهچراغی, born 27 June 1958), better known as Ahmad Vahidi (احمد وحیدی), is an Iranian military commander of the Iranian Islamic Revolutionary Guard Corps and former Iranian Minister of Interior from 2021 to 2024.
-He is currently member of the Expediency Discernment Council.
-Interpol has issued a red notice for the his arrest in connection with the 1994 AMIA bombing.
+Vahid Shahcheraghi (وحید شاهچراغی, born 27 June 1958) better known as Ahmad Vahidi, (Note: Persian: احمد وحیدی) is an Iranian major general currently serving as Commander-in-Chief of the Islamic Revolutionary Guard Corps (IRGC) since 1 March 2026 and a member of the Expediency Discernment Council.

-In 1988, he was appointed commander of the extraterritorial special forces of Iran's Islamic Revolutionary Guard Corps, the Quds Force, which specializes in unconventional warfare and military intelligence operations.
+In 1988, he was appointed commander of the IRGC's extraterritorial unit, the Quds Force.
 He was the minister of defense under Mahmoud Ahmadinejad from 3 September 2009 until 15 August 2013.
 Vahidi was president of the Supreme National Defense University from August 2016 to 2021.
+He served as the deputy commander of the IRGC from December 2025 until the death of Mohammad Pakpour in the 2026 Iran war.
+Vahidi also served as the Minister of Interior from 2021 to 2024.

+He is sanctioned by Canada, the United States and the European Union for alleged involvement in terrorism and nuclear proliferation.
+Argentina's highest court formally charged Vahidi for the 1994 attack on the AMIA Jewish Community center in Buenos Aires.
+Argentina issued an Interpol arrest warrant against him.

 Early life and education

-Ahmad Shah Cheraghi was born on 27 June 1958 in Shiraz.
+Vahid Shah Cheraghi was born on 27 June 1958 in Shiraz.
 He holds a bachelor's degree in electronics and a master's degree in industrial engineering.
-He acquired a doctorate in strategic studies from Imam Sadegh University.
+He acquired a doctorate in strategic studies from Imam Sadiq University.

 Career

-Vahidi joined the Iranian Islamic Revolutionary Guard Corps in 1979.
-He was made deputy to the then Revolutionary Guards commander Mohsen Rezaee for intelligence affairs in 1981.
+Vahidi joined the Islamic Revolutionary Guard Corps (IRGC) in 1979.
+He was made deputy to the then IRGC commander Mohsen Rezaee for intelligence affairs in 1981.
 The same year, he was also named commander of the Balaal base.
-In 1983, he joined the Quds Force, a unit of the Revolutionary Guards that is responsible for operations outside of Iran, and which specializes in unconventional warfare and military intelligence operations.
+In 1983, he joined the Quds Force, an IRGC extraterritorial and special forces unit, which specializes in unconventional warfare and military intelligence operations.
 He holds the rank of brigadier general.
+From 1988 to 1998, he led the Quds Force.

 Vahidi was appointed deputy minister of defense in 2005 when Mostafa Mohammad-Najjar became minister of defense.
 He was in office until 2009.
 In August 2009, he was appointed minister of defense by President Mahmoud Ahmadinejad.
 He received 79.3% of the votes of the members of the parliament.
 Vahidi's term ended on 15 August 2013 and Hossein Dehghan replaced him in the post.
+As defence minister, Vahidi prioritized strengthening Lebanon's army as one of Iran's strategic objectives.

-He was appointed the temporary chief of the Islamic Revolutionary Guard Corps following the death of Hossein Salami during the June 2025 Israeli strikes on Iran.
+He was appointed the temporary chief of the Islamic Revolutionary Guard Corps following the death of former commander-in-chief Hossein Salami during the June 2025 Israeli strikes on Iran.
+On 1 March 2026, he was appointed as the commander-in-chief of the IRGC, following the death of Mohammad Pakpour in the 2026 Iran war.

 Controversies

+According to Mohammad Ali Shabani of the Middle Eastern newspaper Amwaj, Vahidi is a known hardliner as the commander-in-chief of the IRGC compared to his predecessors, Mohammad Pakpour and Hossein Salami.

+Vahidi is subject to sanctions imposed by the United States and the European Union on allegations of involvement in terrorism and nuclear proliferation activities.